GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/README.md

 ### Examples

-For an examples of a simple application using Cloud SQL Socket Factory, please take a look at the projects found [here](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/cloud-sql).
+For examples of this library being used in the context of an application, check out the sample applications located [here](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/cloud-sql).

 ### Authentication